hscleandro/FUNN-MG/README.md

 3.)
 Complete the options required in this file.

 4.)
-On the terminal go to the *funn-mg-docker* and execute the command: sh funn_script.sh
+On the terminal go to the *funn-mg-docker* and execute the command: *sh funn_script.sh*

 *Warning*:  Before you run the the docker version, make sure if you Docker is installed and active.
-It is recommended that the docker tool has sudo permission, if not execute: sudo sh funn_script.sh.
+It is recommended that the docker tool has sudo permission, if not execute: *sudo sh funn_script.sh*.
 You can find [here](https://www.digitalocean.com/community/tutorials/como-instalar-e-usar-o-docker-no-ubuntu-16-04-pt) information about the docker (just for linux users) installation.

 ## Built With